-ricardo Maroquio Bernardoa, Luis Claudio Batista da Silvab, Paulo Fernando Ferreira Rosac

-aInstituto Federal de Educação, Ciência e Tecnologia do Espírito Santo,
+Ricardo Maroquio Bernardo^{a}, Luis Claudio Batista da Silva^b, Paulo Fernando Ferreira Rosa^c ^aInstituto Federal de Educação, Ciência e Tecnologia do Espírito Santo, ricardo.maroquio@ifes.edu.br ^bCentro Federal de Educação Tecnológica Celso Suckow da Fonseca, luis.silva@cefet-rj.br ^cInstituto Militar de Engenharia, rpaulo@ime.eb.br

-ricardo.maroquio@ifes.edu.br

-bCentro Federal de Educação Tecnológica Celso Suckow da Fonseca,

-luis.silva@cefet-rj.br

-cInstituto Militar de Engenharia,

-rpaulo@ime.eb.br

-ABSTRACT: Surveillance of restricted areas and the respective maintenance of a security perimeter for installations sensitive to the presence of unauthorized persons is a necessary task in both civilian and military environments and can be conducted in different ways.
-This study presents a surveillance method of restricted areas in open environments via a remotely piloted aircraft system to autonomously detect and track mobile ground units entering a previously established perimeter to support a decision-making process regarding a possible intrusion event.
-The proposed solution has low acquisition and maintenance costs, easy deployment logistics, reduced risk to human lives, and decreased possible invasion detection time, in addition to being portable and ready to use.
+ABSTRACT: Surveillance of restricted areas and the respective maintenance of a security perimeter for installations that are sensitive to the presence of unauthorized persons is a necessary task in both civilian and military environments and can be carried out in different ways.
+This article presents a method of surveillance of restricted areas in open environments that use a remotely piloted aircraft system to autonomously detect and track mobile terrestrial entities that enter a previously established perimeter to support a decision-making process regarding a possible intrusion event.
+The proposed solution has low acquisition and maintenance costs, easy deployment logistics, reduced risk to human lives, and reduced time to perceive a possible invasion, in addition to being portable and ready to use.